OpenCyphal/libcanard/README.md

 git submodule add https://github.com/UAVCAN/libcanard
 ```

-The entire library is contained in two files: `canard.c` and `canard.h`.
+The entire library is contained in three files:

+- `canard.c` - the only translation unit; add it to your build or compile it into a separate static library;
+- `canard.h` - the API header; include it in your application;
+- `canard_internals.h` - internal definitions of the library;
+keep this file in the same directory with `canard.c`.

 Add `canard.c` to your application build, add `libcanard` directory to the include paths,
 and you're ready to roll.